JaimeHyland/Mellifera/README.md

 While I strongly believe that the limit of 79 characters per line is excessively restrictive, I would be happy to reduce the standard number of characters per line to 79 if a client requires, especially if payment for my coding were being calculated according to the number of lines coded!

-N.B.: It appears that the linting process has broken some of the functionality of the project.
-I'm afraid I haven't been able to resolve this unhandled error!
-It affects the ability of the app to send a real email on completing the secure checkout process and (it seems) the display of the stored address of the user in the system on the checkout page.

 <!-- TOC --><a name="linting-the-html-css-and-javascript"></a>
 ### Linting the HTML, CSS and JavaScript